Matthieu33197/Hunter/README.md

 # Hunter
-Make a little video game like dunk hunter in c with csfml lib
+Make a little video game like duck hunter in c with csfml lib